Image Optimization for Minimal File Size

 How to Improve Performance with Image Optimization

 The goal is to evenly balance acceptable quality and the lowest possible file size.
 There is more than one way for you to do this.
 Before uploading, compressing your images is a common option.
-You can use a tool or a plugin for this purpose.
+You can use a tool or a plugin for this purpose (here are a few).

 Pick the Best File Format